froots/froots.github.io/_drafts/why-and-how-to-test-your-pattern-library-2.md

 5. Check results are output to the terminal
 6. Galen generates a test report in the directory specified by our `--htmlreport` flag.

-By default, Galen will use Firefox to run tests, because it comes with a WebDriver implementation built in.
+By default, Galen will use Firefox to run tests, because it comes bundled with a WebDriver implementation.

 ### Opening and reading the test report

 For each test run, Galen will generate a detailed report of test results if requested.
-We have asked for a human-readable HTML version, but it is also possible to export reports in JSON, jUnit and TestNG formats, which are more useful for integrating with a continuous integration server.
+We have asked for a human-readable HTML version, but it will also export reports in JSON, jUnit and TestNG formats if requested.
+These formats are more useful for integrating with a continuous integration server.

-Open the report in your default browser with the command below, or just browse to the file from the browser's File / Open menu.
+Open the HTML report in your default browser with the command below, or just browse to the file from the browser's File / Open menu.

 ```bash
 open test/visual/report/report.html
 ```

-The main report page shows a summary of all specs run with an indicator of check pass and failure.
+The main report page shows a summary of all specs run with an indicator of check passes and failures.
 In this case we only have spec with 13 passed checks and one failed check:

 {% include figure.html
   src="/images/posts/current/report1-list.png"